Click on the tabs below to navigate this site.

 April is National Child Abuse Prevention Month, which serves as a reminder that there is much work to be done to help protect our children.
 Our PA Blue Ribbon Champions for Safe Kids movement is a call to action to get involved, to strengthen and support families, to watch out for the safety of children in your neighborhood, and to learn how to report child abuse.

 Each April, Pa Family Support Alliance (PFSA) honors individuals from across the Commonwealth who go above and beyond the call to #ProtectPAKids from abuse and neglect.
-These individuals are recognized as Blue Ribbon Champions for Safe Kids for their exceptional contributions and efforts as we strive to prevent child abuse and neglect throughout Pennsylvania.
-PFSA is excited to honor four distinguished individuals in 2023 as Blue Ribbon Champion for Safe Kids.
+These individuals are recognized as PA Blue Ribbon Champions for Safe Kids for their exceptional contributions and efforts as we strive to prevent child abuse and neglect throughout Pennsylvania.
+PFSA is excited to honor four distinguished individuals in 2025 as PA Blue Ribbon Champions for Safe Kids.

 Child abuse is a public health crisis – but it is preventable.
 Each of us must play a role in child protection.
 Because every child needs a champion.
 If you suspect abuse, report it to ChildLine, the state’s 24/7 reporting hotline at 800-932-0313.